angelatackett/Cruisin_USA/README.md

-# Cruisin' USA - Roadtrip Calculator
+# Cruisin' USA - Road Trip Calculator

  This program will take user inputs about road trippin' in the USA and display the total costs and each participants share in USD.